-Today I’m going to show you how to peel a pomegranate in just a few minutes, without a whole lot of mess!
+Today I’m going to show you how to peel a pomegranate in just a few minutes, without any mess!

 By the way, in case you’re wondering, in the northern hemisphere, pomegranate season runs Oct-Feb, while in the southern hemisphere, it’s Mar-May.
 (I did not know this before today.
 I am not an expert in all things pomegranate.
 I did some googling earlier today).